ledbetterj1atwit/autoencodevr/readme.md

 This model is not very good, it needs to be changed, it should use a different loss fucntion(probably PSNR?), it could use a layer or regular neurons that flattens the images, something needs to be.
 The model does not handle text well at all.
-While images overall look okay, its much more artifacted than other algorithms.
+While images overall look okay, it's much more artifacted than other algorithms.
 The only benefit that the autoencoder adds is that it's encode and decode times are small.
 A better model can likely be created, as other models exist that do better than mine.
 I am admittedly not familiar with how best to create a convolutional neural net.

 ## Summary

-Autoencoder CNNs can provide great performance boost but they need to be carefully tuned, something I'm not the best at.
+Autoencoder CNNs can provide great performance boost, but they need to be carefully tuned, something I'm not the best at.